 Funding for this project is provided by the National Institute of Mental Health K12: Oregon Emergency Care Training Program grant # 5K12HL133115 and the OHSU Biomedical Innovation Program (BIP).

-The BIP is a collaboration of the Oregon Clinical & Translational Research Institute (OCTRI), OHSU Technology Transfer, and OHSU Collaborations & Entrepreneurship.
+The BIP is a collaboration of the Oregon Clinical and Translational Research Institute (OCTRI), OHSU Technology Transfer, and OHSU Collaborations & Entrepreneurship.
 Additional funding for the program is made possible by OHSU Innovation & Research, and the University Venture Development Fund (UVDF).
 OCTRI is supported by (UL1TR002369) from the National Center for Advancing Translational Science (NCATS) at the National Institutes of Health (NIH).